mrz1836/go-mattercloud/README.md

 ## Documentation
 You can view the generated [documentation here](https://pkg.go.dev/github.com/mrz1836/go-mattercloud).

-You can also view the [MatterCloud API](https://developers.mattercloud.net/) documentation.
+You can also view the [MatterCloud API](https://developers.mattercloud.io/) documentation.

 ### Features
 - [Client](client.go) is completely configurable
 - Customize the network per request (`main`, `test` or `stn`)
 - Using [heimdall http client](https://github.com/gojek/heimdall) with exponential backoff & more
-- Current (V3) coverage for the [MatterCloud API](https://developers.mattercloud.net/) API
+- Current (V3) coverage for the [MatterCloud API](https://developers.mattercloud.io/)
     - [x] Authentication
     - [x] Address
     - [x] Transaction